-For classically trained chefs Tim Ma and Andrew Chiou, opening a Chinese takeout restaurant wasn’t about reinventing the classics, nor was it about serving “Americanized” Chinese food.
-Rather, the menu at Virginia- and Washington, DC-based Lucky Danger honors takeout favorites right alongside dishes the Chinese American pair grew up on, drawing on their backgrounds to explore the intersection of two cultures and how their upbringings in immigrant families shaped them.
+For classically trained chef Tim Ma, opening a Chinese takeout restaurant wasn’t about reinventing the classics, nor was it about serving “Americanized” Chinese food.
+Rather, the menu at Virginia- and Washington, DC-based Lucky Danger honors takeout favorites right alongside dishes Ma grew up on, drawing on his background to explore how his upbringing in an immigrant families shaped his approach to the Lunar New Year.

-“We experienced a lot of racism in Arkansas back in the ’70s,” Ma, co-owner of Lucky Danger, says of his formative years.
+“We experienced a lot of racism in Arkansas back in the ’70s,” Ma says of his formative years.
 “My parents thought that if we were very American, people would get past how we looked.”
 As a result, Ma wasn’t taught to speak, read, or write in Chinese.
 He wasn’t taught much about Chinese culture, except for the food his mother would sometimes make at home.
 But there was always a large, food-filled celebration for Chinese New Year.

 “It was the time we got to see other Chinese-Americans in the community—there weren’t many of us,” Ma says.
 They’d gather to eat traditional celebratory foods that symbolize good luck for the coming year—like nian gao, sweet glutenous rice cakes, for prosperity and long noodles for longevity— and give out traditional red envelopes filled with money to family members and friends.